PDAL/PDAL/doc/stages/filters.hexbin.md

 smooth

 : Use GEOS simplify operations to smooth boundary to a tolerance.
-Not compatible with H3 \[Default: true\]
+Not implemented with H3 \[Default: true\]

 ```{include} filter_opts.md
 ```